Derms’ Fave Skin-Care Ingredient Is Getting *so* Much Easier to Buy

 Retinoids are the umbrella term for vitamin A derivatives that promise to speed up cell turnover, increase collagen production, and when used diligently bring an all-over glow to skin by squelching acne, obliterating dark spots, and making fine lines yesterday's problem.
 You can get them over the counter in the form of retinols, which vary in strength and potency depending on the one that you slather.
 However, stronger, more potent formulas are also available with a prescription from a doctor.

-That’s where these direct-to-consumer brands come in, making prescription-strength retinoids available en masse.
-It’s important to note that they’re not the first to do this.
-When Differin gel ($11) was approved to be sold over the counter in 2016, it allowed prescription-strength adapalene (an active-strength retinoid that’s great fighting acne) to be available, without a prescription, at a drugstore price.
+That's where these direct-to-consumer brands come in, making prescription-strength retinoids available en masse.
+It's important to note that they're not the first to do this.
+When Differin gel ($13) was approved to be sold over the counter in 2016, it allowed prescription-strength adapalene (an active-strength retinoid that's great fighting acne, but more on that later) to be available, without a prescription, at a drugstore price.
 Now, tretinoin, a different vitamin A derivative is being introduced in new ways that add to its mass appeal, as well.